 - Pre-departure briefing

-- Pick up from your hotel in Cusco or Sacred Valley
+- Pick up from your hotel in Cusco or the Sacred Valley

 - Complimentary luggage storage